 - prompt analysis of their own and others’ assumptions

 There is no separate application for the Honors Program for first-year students applying for admission to the University.
-On the Common Application, indicate your interest in being considered for Honors admission, which will then prompt you to complete another brief essay.
+On your UMW application, indicate your interest in being considered for Honors admission, which will then prompt you to complete another brief essay.
 Students interested in being considered for Honors are advised to apply using the Early Action or Early Decision deadlines in November.

 Information for Transfer Students

 The UMW Honors Program will work with students who are transferring to UMW and have been enrolled in the honors curriculum at their prior institution.
 We have in place the following memoranda of understanding for honors students matriculating from Northern Virginia Community College, Richard Bland Community College, and Piedmont Virginia Community College:

 If you have questions or would like information about transferring honors credits, please email firstname.lastname@example.org.